codesharedot/quantum-resistant-ledger-price/README.md

-# centrality price
+# obyte price

-Gets the centrality price with Python (from JSON).
+Gets the obyte price with Python (from JSON).

 https://pythonbasics.org